Md-nexus/Hardsubber_Tool/README.md

 - Sub2.srt
 - Sub3.srt

-Process: Script will prompt you to manually select the correct subtitle
+Process: GUI will allow you to manually select the correct subtitle
 ```

 ## 📊 Progress Tracking